ViewableGravy/Billina/README.md

 # Billina
-teaching bill how to be less of a little bitch
+Changed from originally teaching a friend to program to a game of tic tac toe where the AI tries to lose